saadtaame/dual-numbers/README.md

 }
 </pre>

 The above function operates on real numbers and returns a dual number. `DualNumber` has a `real` part and a `dual` part.
-The `real` part stores the value of the function at the given point and the `dual` part stores the first order derivative of the function at the given point.
+The `real` part stores the value of the function at the given point and the `dual` part stores the value of the first order derivative of the function at the given point.
 A call to `Func(3)` returns a dual number whose `real` part is equal ot `0.666667` and whose `dual` part is equal to `0.722222`.

 We can compute the derivatives of complicated functions by using this technique.
 The functions are assumed to be differntiable at the input points.